dpsrc/GoogleFlightsGetSearchURL/README.md

-This is one of my first times with Python.
+This is one of my first times (and the first time outside of work) with Python.

 For a given Google Flights search, returns the Google Flights URL.